GaiaUnlimited: The old stellar disc of the Milky Way as traced by the Red Clump: Results: Density modelling

-In order to estimate the uncertainties of our estimated parameters, we adopted a Monte-Carlo approach and ran the fitting over 10 realisations of the data, each time sampling the distance modulus from the assumed uncertainty distribution, $\mathcal{N}$($\Bar{\mu_{\lambda}},\sigma_{\mu(W1)})$ as described in \autoref{sec:RCdist}.
+In order to estimate the uncertainties of our estimated parameters, we adopted a Monte-Carlo approach and ran the fitting over 10 realisations of the data, each time sampling the distance modulus from the assumed uncertainty distribution, $\mathcal{N}$($\Bar{\mu_{\lambda}},\sigma_{\mu(W1)})$ as described in Sect. \ref{sec:RCdist}.
 Then we used the $16^{th}$ and $84^{th}$ percentiles in each parameter to estimate the spread in their median values.
 However, we found these uncertainties to be very small and therefore unrealistic.
 This is likely a consequence of using a very large sample of stars.
-Instead, just to estimate the uncertainty, we generate one realisation of the data, and then varied the arbitrarily chosen parameter \nmin{} from 50 to 20 i.e., performed independent fits while varying the arbitrarily chosen minimum number of stars per voxel criterion.
-In general, the median values of the parameters remains very consistent for the different \nmin{} values, but we note that the scale-length of disc 1 drops from \rd{}= 4.4 kpc (at \nmin{}=50) to \rd{}= 4.08 kpc (\nmin{}=20).
+Instead, just to estimate the uncertainty, we generated one realisation of the data and then varied the arbitrarily chosen parameter \nmin{} from 50 to 20; that is, we performed independent fits while varying the arbitrarily chosen minimum number of stars per voxel criterion.
+In general, the median values of the parameters remains very consistent for the different \nmin{} values, but we note that the scale length of disc 1 drops from \rd{}= 4.4 kpc (at \nmin{}=50) to \rd{}= 4.08 kpc (\nmin{}=20).
 We use the variation in the parameter values between these two fits as the uncertainty estimate.
-The best-fit values are then summarised for both models 1 \& 2 are summarised in \autoref{tab:bestfitdatamodel}.
-As separate exercise we also carried out the 2-disc fit for the \gaiawise{}[RC] sample selected by setting \pearson=0, i.e. ignoring the correlations between $G$ and $W1$.
-Interestingly, nearly all the best fit parameters were consistent with the values reported in \autoref{tab:bestfitdatamodel}, except for the scale length of disc 1 which we find to be about \rd{}=3.6$\pm0.32$ kpc.
-In both cases (\pearson=0 or \pearson=0.7), however, \rd{} is favoured to be much longer than \rdtwo{}.
+The best-fit values are then summarised for models 1 and 2 in \autoref{tab:bestfitdatamodel}.
+As separate exercise, we also carried out the two-disc fit for the \gaiawise{}[RC] sample selected by setting \pearson=0, i.e. ignoring the correlations between $G$ and $W1$.
+Interestingly, nearly all the best-fit parameters were consistent with the values reported in \autoref{tab:bestfitdatamodel}, except for the scale length of disc 1 which we find to be about \rd{}=3.6$\pm0.32$ kpc.
+In both cases (\pearson=0 or \pearson=0.7); however, \rd{} is favoured to be much longer than \rdtwo{}.